 Volcan San Marcos

-San Marcos is one of the warmest of the coffee growing regions in the country.
+San Marcos is one of the warmest of the coffee-growing regions in the country.
 The region also manages to collect the highest amount of rainfall in the country, which is why the valley is covered in an umbrella of green trees.
 Anybody who knows anything about coffee can tell you that shade-grown coffee grows better when it is protected from the harsh damage of the sun.

-Guatemalan Coffee Flavor Profile & Characteristics
+Flavor Profile & Characteristics

 While Guatemala certainly cannot be classified as a big country, it still manages to offer an impressive range of coffee profiles.
 Given that the climate and altitude in the various growing regions in the country vary, you shouldn’t be surprised to find a medley of tastes in the beans leaving the country.

 The basic principle with coffee is – the higher the beans grow, the bolder the overall flavor.
 Since most of the country has a fair share of greenery gracing its land, fruity nutrients and flavors from the trees seep into the soil and contribute towards the taste profile of the beans.
 Add to the fact that the coffee farms in Guatemala grow on rich nutritious soils and volcanic ash is almost an ever-present ingredient in the composition of the soil.
-You start to understand why the country holds the reputation of high quality among the coffee community.
+You start to understand why the country holds a reputation of high quality among the coffee community.

 If you find yourself reaching for a bag of coffee beans originating in Guatemala, you’re in for some strong coffee.
 But don’t fret.
 There are a few medium body blends containing a complex flavor.
 If your coffee has a zing of some spice with floral and chocolaty tones tying in.
 Chances are, they were grown on farms in Antigua or Atitlan.
 San Marcos is known to offer up some naughty nutty flavored beans.
 The coffee farms standing closer to the oceans yield beans with less acidity.
 Whatever your palate prefers, Guatemalan coffee seems to have an answer.